 An Allies member is looking for guidance on supporting her boyfriend.
 He was released from a 7-day detox but is still withdrawing from opiates.
-He said he already knows what to do since he’s been through this before and plans to go to 90 meetings in 90 days.
+He says he already knows what to do since he’s been through this before and plans to go to 90 meetings in 90 days.
 He’ll also meet with an addiction-specialist therapist once per week…What can his partner do to support this withdrawal process?

 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To sign up for our special offer and benefit from the Allies in Recovery eLearning program, click here.

-Dominique Simon-Levine guides this young woman through the process of detoxification so that she may support her boyfriend
+Dominique Simon-Levine guides this young woman through the process of detoxification and how she can support her boyfriend

 An opiate detox is difficult.
-The protocol drops the person to 0 mg on day 7 (a 200% drop from day 6).
-The high-percentage drops at the end of the protocol (whether it’s a quick detox like your boyfriend just finished, or a slow titration off of suboxone maintenance), are hard to tolerate.
+The protocol drops the person to 0mg on day 7 (a 200% drop from day 6).
+The high-percentage drops toward the end of the protocol (whether it’s a quick detox like your boyfriend just finished, or a slow titration off of suboxone maintenance), are hard to tolerate.
 The person feels it more at the end.
-Because buprenorphine (the agonist in suboxone) has one of the longest half-lives—much longer than illicit opioids—your boyfriend is going to experience withdrawals over a longer period than he would the heroin.
+Because buprenorphine (the agonist in suboxone) has one of the longest half-lives—much longer than illicit opioids—your boyfriend is going to experience withdrawal over a longer period than he would the heroin.
 It can be a nasty surprise.
 He’s going to have to hang on.

 The symptoms, especially the insomnia, can last 2-5 weeks for those coming off of maintenance therapy.
 Discharging people precisely when they’re experiencing the hardest phase of withdrawal has never made much sense to me.
 Detoxification units are medical units designed to rid you of the drug, not necessarily its after effects.
 Insurance doesn’t pay for harmless physical withdrawal symptom supports in a medication unit.
 This is one huge reason relapse rates are so high when the person stops MAT (medication-assisted treatment).
 It’s a critically missing component in the system of care for people with opioid dependence.
 Reimbursable supportive inpatient care for this stage just doesn’t exist.

-How to care for him while he is withdrawing
+How to care for him during this withdrawal

 I hope that just knowing this will be of help to both of you.
 As the family member, you are the unpaid, untrained person that will need to care for your boyfriend.

-A few things that may help to ease his withdrawing at home:
+A few things that may help to ease his withdrawal at home:

 - Sitting in a hot bath alleviates the twitching body and joint pain.